ruggeri/tech-notes/randos/displays.md

   - This was the resolution of the 27" Thunderbolt Display.
 Also the resolution of my Dell U2715H that I used at AA from mid-2015.
   - A 27" QHD screen would only reach "retina" pixel density at 34".
     Indeed, I could see the pixels of the Thunderbolt Display easily.
+I no longer consider this acceptable image quality.
 - 2880x1800
   - 16:10
   - This is the resolution of my 2018 MacBook Pro 15" (and also the